Actor model implementation: Cosmic Cube

 It was a premise of the Cosmic Cube experiment that the internode communication should scale well to very large numbers of nodes.
 A direct network like the hypercube satisfies this requirement, with respect to both the aggregate bandwidth achieved across the many concurrent communication channels and the feasibility of the implementation.
-The hypercube is actually a distributed variant of an indirect logarithmic switching network like the Omega or banyan networks: the kind that might be used in shared-storage organizations.
-With the hypercube, however, communication paths traverse different numbers of channels and so exhibit different latencies.
-It is possible, therefore, to take advantage of communication locality in placing processes in nodes.
+The hypercube is actually a distributed variant of an indirect logarithmic switching network like the Omega or banyan networks: in shared-storage organizations, uniform communication paths are typically used.
+However, with the hypercube architecture, communication paths can traverse varying numbers of channels, resulting in different latencies.
+This makes it possible to optimize performance by placing processes in nodes based on communication locality.

 J–Machine

-The J–Machine was developed by Bill Dally et al. at MIT providing architectural support suitable for Actors.
+The J–Machine was developed by Bill Dally et al. at MIT providing architectural support suitable for actors.